3LawsRobotics/3laws/docs/sources/copilot/index.rst

 Based on the above description, the CoPilot has been built to support the various possible approaches to computing and activating the best failsafe only when necessary.

+Additional parameters may be added based on the equations of motion for the individual system.